Tenchunky/Getting-and-Cleaning-Data/Codebook.md

 ## Work performed to clean the data
-1. All relevant data sets from the 'Human Activity Recognition Using Smartphones Dataset, Version 1.0' are loaded into R. The loaded data sets have been checked for the following:
+1. Load all relevant data sets from the 'Human Activity Recognition Using Smartphones Dataset, Version 1.0' into R using `read.table()`.
+The loaded data sets are:
   * 'activity_labels' (6x2) contains the (6) activity identifier number and the corresponding activity name.
   * 'feature_labels' (561x2) contains the (561) feature identifier number and the corresponding feature name.
   * 'test_subjects' (2947x1) contains the subject's identifier number for each test.